kamu-data/kamu-docs/content/cli/_index.md

 - Lets you host your data on any storage (S3, IPFS, GCS, FTP etc.)
 - Maintain full control and ownership of your data

-As opposed to just the download counter you get on most data portals, `kamu` brings publishers closer with the communities allowing them to see who and how uses their data.
+As opposed to just the download counter you get on most data portals, `kamu` brings publishers closer to the communities allowing them to see who and how uses their data.
 You no longer send data into "the ether", but create a **closed feedback loop** with your consumers.
 {{< /tab >}}

 {{< tab tabNum="2" >}}